Nine Stones Close: Context

 While the transition from the Early Neolithic to the Late Neolithic in the fourth and third millennia BCE saw much economic and technological continuity, there was a considerable change in the style of monuments erected, particularly in what is now southern and eastern England.
 By 3000 BCE, the long barrows, causewayed enclosures, and cursuses that had predominated in the Early Neolithic were no longer built, and had been replaced by circular monuments of various kinds.
 These include earthen henges, timber circles, and stone circles.
 Stone circles exist in most areas of Britain where stone is available, with the exception of the island's south-eastern corner.
 They are most densely concentrated in south-western Britain and on the north-eastern horn of Scotland, near Aberdeen.
 The tradition of their construction may have lasted 2,400 years, from 3300 to 900 BCE, the major phase of building taking place between 3000 and 1300 BCE.

 These stone circles typically show very little evidence of human visitation during the period immediately following their creation.
 The historian Ronald Hutton noted that this suggests that they were not sites used for rituals that left archaeologically visible evidence, but may have been deliberately left as "silent and empty monuments".
 The archaeologist Mike Parker Pearson argues that in Neolithic Britain, stone was associated with the dead, and wood with the living.
 Other archaeologists have proposed that the stones might not represent ancestors, but rather other supernatural entities, such as deities.

 Across eastern Britain—including the East Midlands—stone circles are far less common than in the west of the island, possibly due to the general scarcity of naturally occurring stone here.
-There is much evidence for timber circles and earthen henges in the east, suggesting that these might have been more common than their stone counterparts.
+There is much evidence of timber circles and earthen henges in the east, suggesting that these might have been more common than their stone counterparts.
 In the area of modern Derbyshire, there are five or six known stone circles although the remains of many ring-cairns, a different style of prehistoric monument, are also common and can look much like the stone rings.
 Stylistically, those found in this county are similar to those found in Yorkshire.
-Within the Peak District, nine was frequently favoured as the number of stones used in a circle, as suggested by names like the Nine Stones Close and Nine Ladies.
+Within the Peak District, nine was frequently favoured as the number of stones used in a circle, as suggested by names like Nine Stones Close and Nine Ladies.
 The only large stone circles in the Peak are Arbor Low and The Bull Ring, both monuments which combine a stone circle with an earthen henge and which are located on the sandstone layers.
-There are also a few smaller stone circles, such as Doll Tor and the Nine Stones Close, that are close to the limestone edge.
+Several of the smaller stone circles, including Doll Tor and Nine Stones Close, are close to the limestone edge.